Q: If I need to talk to the Director, how do I do this?

 Q: How do I enrol my child at Madge Sexton Kindergarten?

 A: You can complete a preliminary enrolment over the phone, in person at Kindy or by email.
-The information that we require is your child’s name, date of birth, residential address, postal address (if different), parent’s names, contact phone numbers, intended school and information attaining to the priority of access (i.e. siblings attending local Government feeder schools (McLaren Flat, McLaren Vale), child attending childcare in 5171, or older sibling previously attended Madge Sexton Kindergarten).
-You will also be asked to list your preference for Group 1 or 2 in order.
-An official enrolment form will be sent to you to complete and return if your child secures a place at Madge Sexton Kindergarten.
+The information that we require is your child’s name, date of birth, residential address, parent’s names, contact phone number, intended school and information attaining to the priority of access (i.e. siblings attending local Government feeder schools (McLaren Flat, McLaren Vale), child attending childcare in 5171, or older sibling previously attended Madge Sexton Kindergarten).
+You will be asked via email to collect an official enrolment form to complete and return if your child secures a place at Madge Sexton Kindergarten.

 Please see our Madge Sexton Kindergarten Enrolment and Orientation Policy for more information.